 Isaac married Henrietta Mahler on June 10, 1906 (setting the stage for becoming my grandparents!).
 They spent the next 8 years or so moving back and forth between New York and Montreal as he found work and their four children were born (the youngest in Montreal).

 Children of Isaac Burk & Henrietta Mahler Burk:

-Mildred Burk, Harold Burk, Miriam Burk, Sidney Burk
+Mildred Burk, Harold Burk (my Dad), Miriam Burk, Sidney Burk

 - When Henrietta met Isaac, 1905 (they're in the same apartment in the NY Census, but he's a boarder, his possible brother Meyer Burke [sic] is a boarder, and Henrietta is the daughter of the household head, Meyer Mahler)